 Very few people have the credentials to qualify as an expert witness and also have the ability to explain complex technical and scientific concepts in a way a jury can understand.
 So it's easy to see why hiring an expert witness can be both necessary and costly.

 All court cases will require some administrative expenses, such as postage, copying, travel, legal research, and producing trial exhibits.
 In a very simple and short case with few document-based pieces of evidence, this won't be much, perhaps less than a few hundred dollars.
-But in litigation that lasts several years (which is common in personal injury lawsuits that go to trial), these administrative expenses can reach a few thousand dollars.
+But in litigation that lasts several years (which is common in personal injury lawsuits that go to trial), these administrative expenses can add up to thousands of dollars.

 A deposition is the taking of sworn, non-trial testimony on the record.
 Usually, this means asking a witness questions with a stenographer recording everything said.
 The party requesting the deposition will pay for the stenographer's time, as well as a copy of the transcript.
-For a deposition lasting a few hours, this can amount to about $500.
+For a deposition lasting a few hours, this can amount to $500 to $1,000.

 This expense may be minimal in many cases.
 You can obtain medical records and police reports for free, or for a small fee.
 However, if special investigation or research is necessary, such as hiring a private investigator or sending someone to conduct research that can only take place in person, information-gathering costs can be significant.

 First things first.
-Do you really want your personal injury lawyer to prioritize keeping case costs down and litigate your case on a shoestring?
+Do you really want your personal injury lawyer to prioritize keeping case costs down, and litigate your case on a shoestring, rather than focusing on getting you the best result?

-Maybe you can find a lawyer who won't charge for postage and photocopying, but those expenses are pretty common and are rarely going to be more than a couple of hundred dollars, and do you really want to be choosing a personal injury lawyer based on whether he or she charges for photocopying?
+Maybe you can find a lawyer who won't charge for postage and photocopying, but those expenses are pretty common and are rarely going to be more than a couple of hundred dollars, and do you really want to be choosing personal injury lawyer based on whether they pass the costs of photocopying on to their clients?

-If a personal injury lawsuit is filed, then there is no way around incurring court filing fees, sheriff's fees, deposition transcripts, and (often) mediation fees.
-If the case is in suit, your lawyer has to take depositions of parties and witnesses, or else the insurance company is going to think your lawyer is not serious.
+If a personal injury lawsuit is filed, there's no way around incurring court filing fees, sheriff's fees, deposition transcripts, and (often) mediation fees.
+At this point, your lawyer has to take depositions of parties and witnesses, or the insurance adjuster is going to think your lawyer isn't serious.
 And if a lawyer takes a deposition, a transcript needs to be prepared and paid for.

-With respect to experts, almost every personal injury case is going to require some type of expert witness.
+With respect to experts, most personal injury cases require some type of expert witness or consultant.
 Even your treating physician is considered an expert, and experts don't do depositions and trials for free.
-They charge, and often they charge a lot.
 Some doctors charge thousands of dollars for appearing at a personal injury deposition.

-Perhaps a better way to consider costs and expenses in personal injury litigation is to get a realistic idea of what they might be, and what they might be going toward.
-When interviewing prospective lawyers, ask them how much they anticipate costs being if a personal injury settlement can be reached going into suit, and how much the costs might be if the case does go into suit.
+When interviewing prospective lawyers, ask them how much they anticipate costs being if a personal injury settlement can be reached without going into suit, and how much the costs might be if it becomes necessary to file a personal injury lawsuit.

 For example, for a straightforward car accident case that gets settled before filing suit, costs could be under $1,000.
-But if that same "easy" car accident case goes into suit, costs could increase to $3,000 to 5,000, depending on the expert witness fees.
+But if that same "easy" car accident case goes into suit, costs could increase to $5,000 to 20,000, depending on whether there are expert witness fees and other big-ticket costs.

 Balancing the cost of a personal injury lawsuit with the potential recovery isn't easy, and it takes a lot of experience to do it effectively.
-And even the most experienced and successful attorneys get it wrong sometimes.
+And even the most experienced and successful attorneys sometimes get it wrong.
 There are many situations where the attorney can spend additional time and money to present a more powerful case, but it may not produce a cost-effective return on investment.

 The best thing you can do as a client is to discuss this balancing act with your attorney to make an informed decision.

 The best way to understand the financial side of your potential personal injury case is to discuss the specifics with an injury lawyer.
-As we've discussed here, getting a sense of how costs work is one thing, but keeping costs down shouldn't be your priority certainly—not at the expense of a fair result.
+As we've discussed here, getting a sense of how costs work is one thing, but keeping costs down certainly shouldn't be your priority—not at the expense of a fair result.